 How much does it cost?

 Registering a CertifID account for your Enterprise (and all employees) is free.
-Once your account is activated, each request cost less than $10 to verify identity, ensure wiring information is accurate and guarantee the transaction up to $500,000.
-To sweeten the deal, CertifID is offering unlimited requests free of charge for the first 30 days for all new Enterprise accounts.
+Once your account is activated, each request cost less than $10 to verify identity, ensure wiring information is accurate and guarantee the transaction up to $1,000,000.
+To sweeten the deal, CertifID offers unlimited requests free of charge during a trial period for all new enterprise accounts.

 Can any company sign up?

 No, in order to keep the CertifID ecosystem protected and secure, all Enterprises that apply for an account will be properly vetted before being granted access.
 We do this to ensure that cybercriminals aren’t able to impersonate a company and act fraudulently within the system.